 This page contains links to papers I've written and information about projects I've worked on.

 I also occasionally teach computer science courses at the University of Washington.
 Links to these courses are posted below as well.

 mike at ringenburg dot org

-- In spring quarter of 2017, I will teach CSEP 590: Topics in Modern Programming System Implementations (as part of the UW CSE Professional Master's Program), covering topics related to the implementation of compilers, interpreters, and runtime systems for modern languages and architectures.
+- In spring quarter of 2017, I am teaching CSEP 590: Topics in Programming Systems (as part of the UW CSE Professional Master's Program), covering topics related to the implementation of compilers, interpreters, and runtime systems for modern languages and architectures.

 - In spring quarter of 2015, I taught CSEP 524: Parallel Computation (a PMP course).